darrylcousins/boxesapp/docs/src/sources/md/owner-checklist.md

 the old form dependent on the product-type.
 Some themes use lots of javascript to load variants and subscriptions and present the form itself.

+Also section blocks are common so I'm finding it easiest to create a new `for/case` loop of blocks above the app and move title, price, and descriptioninto that loop.

 ----

 ```django